In The Beginning …

 First Prize – Writers News Foggy Morning Short Story competition – April 1998.

-– Regular contributor of travel pieces to The People’s Friend
+– Regular contributor of travel and other features pieces to The People’s Friend

 – The Business of Writing series in Writing Magazine (since April 2014)